Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-2.md

 <!-- > -->

-Try these challenges.
+Your goal is to make a list of things, not unlike SWAPI.
+This could be a list of pets, songs, recipes, movies, anything really.

+You are going to make a GraphQL server that serves the things in your list.

 <!-- > -->

 **Challenge 1**

-Make a list of your pets, or a list of things: songs you wrote, favorite recipes, movies you've watched, anything really.

-Make a type for this thing with at least three fields.
+Make an Array of objects.
+Each object should have at least three properties.

 *Examples*: